chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 How does it perform on out test set though?
 Using the `evaluate()` function on our test features and target gives a testing set Mean Abs Error of  0.70 Normalized Goals.

-Lets do one better, use `predict` to compare the Predicted vs True goals in our testing set:
+Let's do one better, use `predict` to compare the Predicted vs True goals in our testing set:

 ![First_model_test](/assets/images/first_model_test.png)